Gestational Diabetes in Pregnancy

 Diet and lifestyle.

-While healthy eating and increasing activity is recommended during and before pregnancy, once you know you have GDM you can immediately start healthy eating and increasing activity levels.
-You may be referred to a dietitian who will discuss your diet and calorie intake.
+While healthy eating and increasing activity is recommended during and before pregnancy for everyone, once you know you have GDM you can immediately start healthy eating and increasing activity levels.
+As soon as you are diagnosed with GDM, there are important steps you can take immediately to reduce the risk for you and your baby.
 Diabetes UK provide further information on diet in GDM that can be accessed here and includes meal and snack ideas for you to consider.
-Please try to visit this As soon as possible as the information is usually very useful for helping to understand and change your diet.
+Please visit this as soon as possible as this will help you to understand and make important changes to your diet.
+You can be referred to a dietitian who will discuss your diet and calorie intake and provide any support you need.
+If you are finding it difficult to understand the information or make the changes, please reach out to your diabetes midwife.

-Maintaining a healthy lifestyle can help you maintain control of your blood Glucose.
-You may want to access information on appropriate exercise in pregnancy- available here and then consider a level of exercise that is appropriate for you.
+Maintaining a healthy lifestyle can help you maintain control of your blood glucose.
+You can find information about safe and effective exercise in pregnancy here and then consider a level of exercise that is appropriate for you.

 Checking your blood Glucose levels

-Your diabetes team will show you how to check your blood Glucose.
-To start with We recommend testing six times a day to help you and your diabetes team understand How high your glucose levels are and then The best management for your GDM .
-It’s important that you tell us if your blood glucose readings are higher than the target range, so that we can help adjust your treatment.
-If your local trust have offered for you to share your blood sugars with the diabetes team via an Ap, this can be really helpful in supporting your diabetes journey.
+Your diabetes team will show you how to check your blood glucose.
+To start with we recommend testing six times a day to help you and your diabetes team understand how high your glucose levels are and then this information will help us decide together the best management for your GDM.
+It’s important that you tell your diabetes midwife if your blood glucose readings are higher than the target range, so that we can help adjust your treatment- your diabetes midwife will let you know when and hot to contact them with this information. share your blood sugars with the diabetes team via an app, this can be really helpful in supporting your diabetes journey.

 Medication

-Often diet and healthy lifestyle will help you control your blood Glucose, but if they remain high, then you may be advised to start medication.
+Often diet and healthy lifestyle will be enough to control your blood glucose, but if they remain high, then you may be advised to start medication.
+Decisions about treatment will be made in partnership between you and your team.
+It’s important that you understand the benefits and risks of any treatment option.

-Metformin (Usually modified release) tablets are safe to take in pregnancy.
+Metformin tablets (Usually modified release- which means they release slowly into your body) tablets are safe to take in pregnancy.
 Metformin reduces the amount of glucose produced by your liver and makes insulin work more effectively.
 It’s taken with or after a meal.
 Although metformin is unlicenced for use in pregnancy it has been used frequently for many years and is recommended as safe by NICE and other leading clinical expert and national organisations.
+The BUMPS website listed below gives more information on safety of medication in pregnancy.

 Insulin is safe to take in pregnancy.
 Insulin is a hormone that allows glucose to enter the cells for energy.
 It can only be taken by injection using a very small needle that goes in just under the skin.